 Compared to CMOS (~100 ns propagation delay) and TTL (~10 ns propagation delay) devices, ECL is a much faster architecture and is widely used in computing architecture.
 ECL offers propagation delay reaching ~1 ns, making it useful with GHz clock rates.
 The downside to using ECL is that it is an all-bipolar logic family, so it has significant power draw.
 Although ECL and more advanced architectures provide faster data rates, CMOS is still the cornerstone of VLSI with clock rates reaching 4 GHz.

-ECL devices are usually designed to operate with small signal swings between ON/OFF states and has correspondingly small noise margins.
+ECL devices are usually designed to operate with small signal swings between ON/OFF states and have correspondingly small noise margins.
 Unlike TTL and CMOS logic circuits, ECL does not draw current spikes from the power supply.
 Because the current drawn from the power supply remains constant during switching, an important noise source is absent from ECL devices.
 ECL has a purely resistive load, meaning that its output current is relatively flat compared to CMOS or TTL logic.

 CMOS and TTL Propagation Delay in Your PCB